openplans/openblock-old/docs/demo_setup.rst

   $ pip install -r obdemo/requirements.txt -e obdemo

-(TODO: can we have one req file that includes the others? then that could be one command.)

 (We don't install :doc:`packages/ebgeo` because we assume you're not going to be generating and serving your own map tiles.)